 If you’re looking for a helmet strictly for riding, do not rely on an ANSI/ISEA Z89.1 certification alone.
 It simply doesn’t offer the right kind of protection for equestrian activities.
 Stick with ASTM/SEI certified helmets to ensure your headgear is built for the challenges you’ll face in and out of the arena.

-A Note on International Standards: VG1 and PAS 015
+A Quick Guide to International Standards: VG1 and PAS 015

 As you explore different helmet brands, you might also encounter international certifications like VG1 or PAS 015.
 The VG1 01.040 is a European standard, while the PAS 015 is a British standard.
 Both are highly respected and involve rigorous testing, sometimes covering different impact scenarios or requiring slightly different performance levels than the ASTM standard.